MiserableGamer/ONI-Miserable-Mods/CopyMaterials/STEAM_DESCRIPTION.md

-﻿# Copy Materials Tool
+# Copy Materials Tool

 **⚠️ WARNING: This is a testing/work-in-progress mod.
 There WILL be issues, crashes, and incompatibilities.
 Use at your own risk.
 Do not use on save files you are not willing to lose.**

+**🐛 Found a bug or have a suggestion?
+Report it on [GitHub Issues](https://github.com/MiserableGamer/ONI-Miserable-Mods/issues)**

-A Quality of Life mod for Oxygen Not Included that extends the "Copy Settings" tool to also copy construction materials between buildings of the same type.
+A Quality of Life mod that extends the "Copy Settings" tool to also copy construction materials between buildings of the same type.

 ## Features